 Introduces students to industry-standard digital imaging software in order to develop the techniques and skills necessary to create, edit and composite images.
 Applications of these skills are made in subjective and applied projects.
-Campus: Fall, every year.
-WOL: Fall, every year.
+Fall, every year.
 Course fee.

 AD 200 Studies in the Visual Arts (3)